Types of Cells

 400

-Unlike cytotoxic T cells, these innate immune cells destroy virus-infected and cancerous body cells without needing prior exposure or specific antigen recognition.
+Unlike cytotoxic T cells, these innate immune cells can kill virus-infected and cancerous cells without needing prior exposure or recognition of a specific antigen.

 Natural Killer (NK) cells